New Year, New Job: How to Navigate Your Next Career Move

 The new year is one of the most promising times to change jobs.
 Why?
 There are several reasons: positions open up as people move on, new positions are created as new budgets and goals are introduced and hiring becomes a priority.
-It is worth noting that with more people actively looking for a new job in January there’s also more competition.
-That doesn’t mean your chances of finding your dream job are any lower, and with these tips, you’ll know how to navigate your next career move and stand out in a sea of candidates.
+With these tips, you’ll know how to navigate your next career move and stand out in a sea of candidates.

 Tailoring your CV to the role is key.
 Study the job advertisement and pick out keywords.
 For example, if you were searching for a process engineering job you’d find root cause analysis, policy writing, process simulation, validation protocol, change management and sterile processing as the core skills and responsibilities.
 Do a brainstorm, write down your personal skills and major achievements and see which match up to the job advert.
 You’ve now got the framework of your CV, so all that’s left to do is to put it together.

 With so many positions available in the new year it may be tempting to go on an application spree.
 After all, the more jobs you apply for the better your chance of securing a role, right?
 Well, if there was ever a time to quote the phrase, “Quality over quantity”, it’s now.
 No two jobs are the same, so tailoring your CV for each application will illustrate that you’re qualified for that exact job.